Božo Vrećo: Professional career

-Vrećo went to Belgrade, Serbia, to earn his master's degree in archaeology, but after graduation he realized that his true passion was sevdalinka, a traditional genre of folk music.
-At age 27, he began learning how to sing from traditional recordings.
-He then traveled to Sarajevo.
-A local musician discovered Vrećo singing in a café and invited him to perform in the band Halka, with whom he recorded his first CD.
+Vrećo went to Belgrade, Serbia, to earn their master's degree in archaeology, but after graduation they realized that their true passion was sevdalinka, a traditional genre of Balkan music.
+At age 27, they began learning how to sing from traditional recordings.
+They then traveled to Sarajevo.
+A local musician discovered Vrećo singing in a café and invited them to perform in the band Halka, with whom they recorded their first CD.

-Prior to his musical career, Vrećo worked as an archaeology professor.
-He began performing professionally with the band Halka in 2013, and gained fame within and away from the Balkans at sold-out concerts and international music festivals.
+Prior to their musical career, Vrećo worked as an archaeology professor.
+They began performing professionally with the band Halka in 2013, and gained fame within and away from the Balkans at sold-out concerts and international music festivals.
 Vrećo performed as the lead singer for Halka, recording two albums with them in 2013 and 2015, which resulted in a world tour.
-In 2014, in between recording two albums with Halka, Vrećo recorded his first solo album, Moj Sevdah, where he performed seventeen sevdalinkas in a cappella style, including two original songs.
+In 2014, in between recording two albums with Halka, Vrećo recorded their first solo album, Moj sevdah, where he performed seventeen sevdalinkas in a cappella style, including two original songs.
 By 2015, Vrećo became known and written about in the English-speaking world.
-In 2017, Vrećo recorded his second solo album, Pandora, which included performances with Marko Louis, Indigo, Velahavie, and Merima Ključo.
+In 2017, Vrećo recorded their second solo album, Pandora, which included performances with Marko Louis, Indigo, Velahavie, and Merima Ključo.

-Two songs from the album Moj Sevdah will be part of Koštana, a play directed by Kokan Mladenović.
+Two songs from the album Moj sevdah would be part of Koštana, a play directed by Kokan Mladenović.
 Vrećo had a leading role in the play.
-The Swedish national television station will produce a documentary about Vrećo, his life, and his devotion to sevdalinka.
+The Swedish national television station would produce a documentary about Vrećo, their life, and their devotion to sevdalinka.

-In addition to sevdalinka, Vrećo enjoys jazz, blues and soul, and tries to bring their elements into his interpretation of sevdalinka.
-He is inspired by the musical artists Himzo Polovina, Selim Salihović, Emina Zečaj, and Nada Mamula.
+In addition to sevdalinka, Vrećo enjoys jazz, blues and soul, and tries to bring their elements into their interpretation of sevdalinka.
+They are inspired by the musical artists Himzo Polovina, Selim Salihović, Emina Zečaj, and Nada Mamula.

-Vrećo performs as both female and male, as he sees himself as a person of both genders.
-At the beginning of his career, Vrećo wore men's suits, then decided to perform as what he considers his true self.
-It is his belief that a person who sings songs of courage should present nothing but honesty to their audience, which is one reason why more traditional audiences love him.
-He takes offense at those who consider him a drag performer.
+Vrećo performs as both female and male, as they see themself as a person of both genders.
+At the beginning of their career, Vrećo wore men's suits, then decided to perform as what they consider their true self.
+It is their belief that a person who sings songs of courage should present nothing but honesty to their audience, which is one reason why more traditional audiences love him.
+They take offense at those who consider them a drag performer.

 As a reviver of a traditional women's genre, Vrećo defends the place of women in Bosnian society by singing their songs.
-He wears his hair long, with kohl around his eyes, and dresses in kaftans, dresses, or floating coats as he spins and sings on stage.
-At the same time, he is a bearded man.
-His performances are continually sold out in the patriarchal Balkan society, and his fans cross gender and ethnic boundaries.
-Vrećo hopes that, through his musical performances, he can also be a voice for LGBT rights in the Balkans.
+They wear their hair long, with kohl around their eyes, and dress in kaftans, dresses, or floating coats as they spin and sing on stage.
+At the same time, they wear a beard.
+Their performances are continually sold out in the patriarchal Balkan society, and their fans cross gender and ethnic boundaries.
+Vrećo hopes that, through their musical performances, they can also be a voice for LGBT rights in the Balkans.

 Personal life

-In some interviews, Vrećo has identified as gay, but he consistently states that he is both female and male and that he is a free person who will not hide his true self.
+In some interviews, Vrećo has identified as gay, but they consistently state that they are both female and male and that they are a free person who will not hide their true self.